Unity-Technologies/com.unity.multiplayer.docs/transport/release-notes/transport-1-0-0+.md

 The [Unity Transport](https://docs-multiplayer.unity3d.com/transport/1.0.0/about/) `com.unity.transport` package respository adds multiplayer and network features to your project.
 See the following changelog for new features, updates, fixes, and upgrade information.

+## [1.4.0] - 2023-06-28

+### New features

+* Added a new `GetUnsafeReadOnlyPtr` method to `DataStreamReader`.
+This is meant as an escape hatch for use cases that require passing stream readers outside of a job (this not possible with `DataStreamReader` directly since the safety system will not allow it).
+As the name implies, this throws away many safety guarantees and is thus not recommended to use unless absolutely required.

+### Changes

+* `NetworkDriver.GetRelayConnectionStatus` will now return the new enum value `RelayConnectionStatus.NotUsingRelay` when called on a `NetworkDriver` that has not been configured to use Unity Relay.
+The previous behavior was to throw an exception.
+* It is now possible to configure the maximum message size that the transport will send through a new `maxMessageSize` parameter in `NetworkSettings.WithNetworkConfigParameters`.
+This is useful for environments where network equipment mishandles larger packets (like some mobile networks or VPNs).
+The value excludes IP and UDP headers, but includes headers added by the transport itself (e.g. reliability headers).
+The default value is 1400.
+Note that it is recommended that both client and server be configured to use the same value.

 ## [1.3.4] - 2023-04-27

 ### Fixes